nissijeap/noiSENSOR/README.md

 noiSENSOR is a web application designed to monitor noise levels and provide warnings when the noise exceeds a predefined threshold.
 This README file provides detailed instructions on how to run the noiSENSOR application.

+## Demo
+Refer to this link for live demonstartion of the web application: https://noise-level-bc62c.web.app/

 ## Prerequisites

 Before running the Noisensor application, ensure that you have the following prerequisites installed on your system: